 A critical piece in setting fitness goals is to set small, incremental steps, instead of one huge goal.
-Caruso warns against trying to “jump from point A to point Z.” Instead of saying, “'My goal is to work out an hour every day.'
-Set a goal to work out 30 minutes a day, 2-3 days a week.
-It’s important to hit small goals on your way to your larger one,” she says.
+Don't try to “jump from point A to point Z.” Instead of saying, ‘My goal is to work out an hour every day,’ set a goal to work out 30 minutes a day, 2-3 days a week.
+It’s important to hit small goals on your way to your larger one.

 Measure Success in More Than Pounds and Inches

 For some people, a goal can be as simple as reaching up to take something off a shelf, or sustaining an activity like walking or jogging for one minute.
-Another common goal is to have more stamina, flexibility and strength—or even more energy to keep up with kids or grandkids,” she said.
+Another common goal is to have more stamina, flexibility and strength—or even more energy to keep up with kids or grandkids.

 Create Unique Goals

-At Virtua, Caruso works with individuals to create unique goals.
-In an initial session at the Virtua Fitness Center, Caruso takes measurements like blood pressure, body fat, weight and heart rate, and then discusses the person’s exercise history.
-After the initial assessment, they spend time together on the fitness floor to help people find exercises that will work for them.
-She can help someone get back on track with a past routine, or go in a different direction if they have new or different needs because of illness, injury or age.
+At Virtua, fitness specialists work with individuals to create unique goals.
+In an initial session at a Virtua Fitness Center, measurements like blood pressure, body fat, weight and heart rate are taken, and then the person’s exercise history is discussed.
+After the initial assessment, time is spent together on the fitness floor to help people find exercises that will work for them.
+This can help someone get back on track with a past routine, or go in a different direction if they have new or different needs because of illness, injury or age.

 Honor the Individual Fitness Journey